 GBPJPY Forecast and BoJ’s Policy Adjustments

-Bloomberg–The Japanese yen has seen a depreciation, moving beyond 151 per dollar.
+Bloomberg—The Japanese yen has depreciated, moving beyond 151 per dollar.
 This places it near its lowest point in a year and could weaken further, reaching lows not seen since 1990.
 This is largely due to the Bank of Japan’s (BOJ) decision to relax its control over long-term rates, which many believe falls short of addressing the interest rate disparities that have been putting pressure on the currency for years.

 The BOJ has held its policy rate steady at -0.1% and kept the 10-year JGB yield target at approximately 0% while making minor tweaks to its yield curve control policy.
 The central bank has redefined 1% as a flexible “upper bound” rather than a strict limit.
 It has withdrawn its commitment to uphold this level by offering to purchase an unlimited quantity of bonds.